supra423/cinit/README.md

 This basically just adds an "include" and "src" directory and a "main.c" inside the src along with a simple makefile template

-then just "chmod +x init_script.sh" to make it executable and put it inside /usr/bin/ to make it global or smth
+just put the script inside /usr/bin/ to make it global or smth